TechIsFun/portfolio/README.md

 # Portfolio
-A list of my works, talks and pubblications.
+A list of my projects, talks and pubblications.